-As every parent knows, homeschool records are essential.
-Not only do they give you a clear picture of the progress your child has made but may be necessary for any reporting required by your local school district.
+As every parent knows, keeping homeschooling records is essential.
+Not only does consistent record keeping give you a clear picture of the progress your child has made but the same records may be necessary for reporting required by your local school district.

-If homeschool students hope to attend college, they will need a transcript showing the courses they completed in high school.
+Homeschool students planning on attending college will need a transcript showing the courses they completed in high school.

-Homeschooling records are important but not everyone is comfortable with the process.
+Homeschooling records are important but not everyone is comfortable with the record keeping process.
 Some parents find it confusing or overwhelming.
-Many others are just looking for a way to make it easier.
+Many others are just looking for a way to make the task easier.

 Global Student Network can help!

 GSN now has a free online service to assist families with maintaining homeschooling records – enabling homeschool families to track classes and generate report cards and transcripts.
 This service allows parent to create a private account into which they can enter classes their students have taken along with the corresponding grades.
 The record-keeping service –

 - Prints report cards*